 Asbestos insulation was used for many years as home insulation, (as vermiculite in an attic space), pipe wrap, (usually found in homes with a boiler heat system), in plaster walls and in certain floor tiles, (usually 8" x 8" or 9" x 9" in size).
 It was installed in thousands of homes in southern and central Ontario, in attics, walls, floor tile and plaster.
 For years it was believed to be a safe and harmless product.
-However, Health Canada has recently determined that o level of asbestos is safe in a home.
+However, Health Canada has recently determined that level of asbestos is not safe in a home.
 In fact, several years ago researchers discovered that about 60% to 70% of some of the vermiculite installed in homes contained asbestos.

 Where does Vermiculite come from?